Vape pens have become extremely popular among smokers ever since they first started trending several years ago.

-Vape pens also tend to have a much shorter lifespan, because in my time I’ve seen at least a dozen break, while my vaporizer has yet to fail me.
+Vape pens also tend to have a much shorter lifespan, because in my time I’ve seen at least a dozen break, while my Pax 3 is yet to fail me.

 Can vape pen cartridges be refilled?

 Vape pens usually come in two variants: With refillable cartridges, or with replaceable cartridges.
 I don’t have a preference between the two, as both variants work just fine.

-Vape pens that have replaceable cartridges are meant to be used, and once you vaporize the content of the cartridge – you discard the entire cartridge.
+Vape pens that have replaceable cartridges mean that once you vaporize the content of the cartridge you discard the entire cartridge.

 Vape pens with stronger atomizers usually have refillable cartridges.

-So, here’s my endless conundrum: I want to be more environment-friendly, and I want to avoid throwing away dozens of plastic/glass cartridges every week.
+So, here’s my endless conundrum: I want to be more eco-friendly, and I want to avoid throwing away dozens of plastic/glass cartridges every week.
 That’s a big “turn off” for me when it comes to choosing accessories.